 I do not know whether you realize that, but the Jews had previous exposure to the logos.
 John was not the first Jewish person who came along who talked about the logos.
 There were many people before John who were Jews who associated the logos with the God of creation.
 "In the beginning was the Word"—the logos.
 That was something that the Jews were using commonly as well.
 But because it was something that they had in common, he was able to start with that and go from there.

-I am going to add something to this in just a little bit, but I want to concentrate for just a little bit on the logos.
+I am going to add something to this in just a little bit, but I want to concentrate for just a little while on the logos.
 The Greeks looked upon the logos as the Word, or, a little bit more completely, as reason.
 Another way of putting it would be the "thought of reason."
 This is the way the Greeks would look at it.
 Remember, they were not familiar with the God of the Bible.
 I am sure that they had their own Creation account, but knowing that those things came right out of paganism, you know that they were probably a mess—as we would look at them.

 But the Greeks, like others, could look at the Creation, and being of an intellectual bent of mind, he would see there order.
 He would see dependability.
 He would see how regularly the sun came up, and the moon came up, and all the phases of the moon.
 He would see how the stars seemed to move in the same courses all the time.
 They observed these things.
 They saw how the seasons changed.
 They saw weather patterns.
 They would try to reach a conclusion.
 "Who did all this?"
 Their answer would be the logos, which was their word for the mind of God, or for reason.